MiraldiLab/maxATAC/docs/readme/peaks.md

 ### `"-cutoff_file", "--cutoff_file"`

-The cutoff file provided in /data/models that corresponds to the average validation performance metrics for the TF model.
+The threshold calibration table written by `maxatac threshold`, provided in /data/models for the TF model.
+It maps each target metric value to the prediction score threshold that achieves it.

 ## Optional Arguments
 Note on abbreviations:

 * F1 = F1-score
-* log2FC = Log2( Precision : Random Precision))

 ### `"-cutoff_type", "--cutoff_type"`

-The cutoff type (i.e. `Precision`, `Recall`, `F1`, `log2FC`).
+The metric whose calibration grid is used to pick the threshold (`Precision`, `Recall`, or `F1`).
 Default: F1.

 ### `"-cutoff_value", "--cutoff_value"`

-The cutoff value for the cutoff type provided.
-Note precision, recall, and F1-scores range 0-1, while better-than-random log2FC scores range from 0 to infinity.
-Example: .7
+The cutoff value for the cutoff type provided; precision, recall, and F1-scores range 0-1.
+Example: .7.
+Optional for F1, where omitting it selects the threshold with the highest F1.

-### `"-prefix", "--prefix"`
+### `"-n", "--name", "-prefix", "--prefix"`

 The prefix to use for the output file name.